Q: I am interested in displaying my products at the annual Folk Art Festival at Rock Ledge Ranch in September. Who do I contact for the application?

 Q: Representing the time periods looks like a lot of fun!
 What types of people enjoy being docents?

 A: If you love history, have a desire to learn new things, and share what you learn with visitors, you’ll fit right in with our talented group!
-Registration is online here or call 719-578-6777 for more information.
+Registration for adults is always available here, or call us at 719-578-6777 for more information.

 Q: What are the prerequisites to becoming a Junior Docent?